Staying Fit

 What types of flu vaccine are available?

-While powerful vaccines have been around for a while, this is the first time they’ve been recommended for people 65 and older.
+While powerful vaccines have been around for a while, they were first recommended for people 65 and older in 2022.
 The three types of high-dose vaccines are: